 Construct an integer array whose first elements is x, and which proceeds downwards with a stride of y until reaching z (exclusive).
-The . . y part can be elided in which case a stride of -1 is used.
-A run-time error occurs if z is greater than x or y, or if x and y are the same value.
+The ... y part can be elided in which case a stride of -1 is used.
+An empty array is returned in cases where z would never be reached or x and y are the same value.